CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Numerical stability

 Furthermore, as a direct consequence of \cref{eq:simple_stability1}, we have

 \end{theorem}

-We have chosen a computational model with two unit roundoffs to highlight an important property of the preconditioner -- the ability to maintain numerical stability with a larger unit roundoff at the dominant Line \ref{a_pre_def}, independent of $m$.
+We have chosen a computational model with two unit roundoffs to highlight an important property of the preconditioner -- that the dominant Line \ref{line:M_pre_def} can be performed with a unit roundoff not constrained by $m$.
 This property may have significant implications for multi- and low-precision arithmetic architectures.
 Clearly, the result can also be used in the computational model with a single roundoff.

 We note that \cref{cor:simple_stability} is an \textit{existential} result for a suitable truncation rank $k$.
 Our proof of this result includes a method for how such $k$ can be identified efficiently, under the stated assumptions on the unit roundoffs.
 However, in practice, the unit roundoff is usually a constant that does not change with the matrix dimensions.
 This creates a need for a separate and more practical way to choose the truncation rank, which is a topic we address in \cref{subsec:practical_rank_est}.